JasperHG90/HAN.py/README.md

 torch.save(myhan.state_dict(), "myhan.pt")
 ```

-Then, we may load the model by setting up a ne HAN object and loading the parameter weights from the file:
+Then, we may load the model by setting up a new HAN object and loading the parameter weights from the file:

 ```python
 # Load the model weights